GDPR who? GDPR (General Data Protection Regulation) problem to solve.

 What GDPR is not

 GDPR is not a norm nor a standard.
 No person or no product can be GDPR certified.
-Also, the compliance with GDPR is a combination of organization and technical solutions.
+Also, compliance with GDPR is a combination of organization and technical solutions.
 The EU is pushing to have industries create codes of conduct and to have States to create certifications and labels ensuring compliance.
 Nothing exists for now.

 Check out more information on GDPR here.